GOALS

 Benchmark C: Comprehensive Written Accessibility Plan

 An institution-wide effort requires a systematic plan of action.
-This plan includes strategies for all aspects of implementation, including: goals, timelines, budgeting, materials, personnel, ongoing assessment and, when necessary, revision of the plan.
-For institutions that require a business plan, these elements can serve as the basis for a prospectus which includes concept, marketing, position and market analysis, financial planning, and implementation.
+This plan includes strategies for all aspects of implementation including: goals, timelines, budgeting, materials, personnel, ongoing assessment, and, when necessary, revision of the plan.
+For institutions that require a business plan for use during cycles of continuous improvement, these elements can serve as the basis for a prospectus that includes concept, marketing, position and market analysis, financial planning, and implementation.

 Evidence of a comprehensive accessibility plan may include: